sonertari/PFRE/README.md

 ### Install OpenBSD

-The OpenBSD installation guide is in [faq4](http://www.openbsd.org/faq/faq4.html).
+The OpenBSD installation guide is at [faq4](http://www.openbsd.org/faq/faq4.html).

 Here are a couple of guidelines:

-- You can download install62.iso available at OpenBSD mirrors.
+- You can download install63.iso available at OpenBSD mirrors.
 - It may be easier to install a PFRE test system on a VM of your choice, e.g. VMware or VirtualBox, rather than bare hardware.
 - 512MB RAM and 8GB HD should be more than enough.
 - If you want to obtain a packet filtering firewall, make sure the VM has at least 2 ethernet interfaces: